 Chinese e-commerce has had a gust of controversy surrounding it from the outset.
-Crackdowns on counterfeit goods sold by independent vendors across Chinese e-commerce marketplaces, issues with the tax-avoidance of daigou and more.
+Crackdowns on counterfeit goods sold by independent vendors across Chinese e-commerce marketplaces, issues with the tax-avoidance of daigou, and more.
 These were just some of the major affairs e-tailers were facing.

 The problem of lax regulations regarding e-commerce was so evident, that Alibaba Group released a public appeal back in 2017.
 In the appeal, the company called for stricter laws, along with firmer enforcement and penalties on vendors of counterfeit goods.
 The notice criticized the lenient regulations, allowing criminals to continue with illegal activities without facing any severe consequences.
-The illegal vendors using Alibaba Group’s Taobao market as their platform have also smeared the tech-giant’s name.
-Due to counterfeit goods, the company has been consistently included on the Office of the United States Trade Representative’s “Special 301” Out-of-Cycle Review of Notorious Markets list.
+The illegal vendors using Alibaba Group’s Taobao market as their platform have also smeared the tech giant’s name.
+Due to counterfeit goods, the company has been consistently included in the Office of the United States Trade Representative’s “Special 301” Out-of-Cycle Review of Notorious Markets list.

 New law to regulate e-commerce

 The fight on counterfeit merchandise is also more apparent, as all e-commerce operators must now be properly registered and licensed.
-Additionally, electronic payment methods, taxation and e-commerce dispute resolutions will be monitored more closely.
+Additionally, electronic payment methods, taxation, and e-commerce dispute resolutions will be monitored more closely.

-With a focus on consumer protection, the new law addresses the protection of intellectual property, data protection and cyber-security.
+With a focus on consumer protection, the new law addresses the protection of intellectual property, data protection, and cyber-security.
 The law also takes a stricter stance to fight false advertising.

 For large operators, e.g. JD.com and Alibaba, the new regulations will be easy to comply with.
 However, smaller e-commerce platforms with fewer resources and assets, the rulings may be harder to follow and will thus be put at a disadvantage, directly influencing their growth in the domestic market. ‘